-The provision for loan losses is a charge to income to bring our ALL to a level deemed appropriate by management and approved by of board of directors.
+The provision for loan losses is a charge to income to bring our ALL to a level deemed appropriate by management and approved by our board of directors.
 We determine the provision for loan losses monthly in connection with our monthly evaluation of the adequacy of our ALL.
-For a description of the factors we considered in determining the ALL see "-Principal Factors Affecting Our Financial Condition-Allowance for Loan Losses" and "-Critical Accounting Policies and Estimates-Allowance for Loan Losses."
+For a description of the factors we considered in determining the ALL see "-Financial Condition-Allowance for Loan Losses" and "-Critical Accounting Policies and Estimates."

-Our provision for loan losses was \$2.9 million and \$0.6 million for the three months ended March 31, 2022 and 2021, respectively.
-The increase of \$2.3 million was primarily due to substantial growth in SBA 7(a) and Strategic Program loans, and an increase in net charge offs.
+Our provision for loan losses was \$4.5 million and \$3.4 million for the three months ended September 30, 2022 and 2021, respectively.
+Our provision for loan losses was \$10.3 million and \$5.5 million for the nine months ended September 30, 2022 and 2021, respectively.
+The increase over both comparative periods was primarily due to higher net charge-offs and growth in unguaranteed loans.